 For an overview of developments in the gross domestic product for some of our trading partners, view statistics from the OECD.

 For more information about definitions of the main concepts, variables and classifications in national accounts, see About the statistics, definitions.

-In both ANA and QNA, the figures stripped of movements in prices are referred to as volume changes, or fixed price estimates in QNA, and this is done to identify the underlying cyclical pattern of the economy.
+In both the ANA and QNA, the figures stripped of movements in prices are referred to as volume changes, or fixed price estimates in the QNA, and this is done to identify the underlying cyclical pattern of the economy.

 Note that in the time series in volume, the figures from the base year and onwards are fixed price figures, while data prior to the base year are chained volume figures.
 This implies that additivity in volume is lost prior to the base year.

 Find time series dating back to 1978, including unadjusted and calendar- and seasonally adjusted volume and value figures, as well as price indices.